The best step toward a career

 Internships are an excellent way to apply your classroom knowledge in a professional work setting, to network with professionals, and to build your resume.

-Students enrolled in the Communications Department (Journalism, Strategic Communications, Cinema & Television Arts, Communication Design and Media Analytics majors) are required to complete at least 1 credit hour of COM381 Communications Internship before they graduate.
-The Sport Management Department requires its majors to complete the SPT381 Internship in Sport Management course, where students do a full-time experiential opportunity in a professional interest area.
+Students with majors in Cinema and Television Arts, Communication Design, Journalism, Media Analytics, and Strategic Communications are required to complete at least 1 credit hour of the COM 3985 Communications Internship course before they graduate.
+The course is designed to support students’ professional growth and allow them the opportunity to reflect on their experience.
+Each internship credit satisfies one unit of Elon’s Experiential Learning Requirement (ELR).
+The Sport Management Department requires its majors to complete the SPT 3985 Internship in Sport Management course, where students do a full-time experiential opportunity in a professional interest area.

-In recent years, Elon students have been interns at Vogue, Saatchi & Saatchi, Ketchum, Young and Rubicam, National Geographic, ESPN the Magazine, Washington Post Interactive, MSNBC, “60 Minutes,” the Baltimore Orioles, “NBC Nightly News,” Paramount Studios, CNN, Discovery Communications, International Tennis Hall of Fame, Infinity Broadcasting, MTV, Duke Children’s Hospital, Universal Studios, Atlantic Coast Conference and a variety of media, public relations agencies, film companies and corporate settings around the world.
-Also, the Elon in Los Angeles program provides numerous opportunities for students to intern in the entertainment world.
-The university also offers programs in New York, San Francisco and Washington, D.C.
+Students have previously interned at CNN, Dyson, ESPN, Paramount, NBCUniversal, TEGNA Media, APCO Worldwide, Weber Shandwick and a variety of media companies, public relations agencies, non-profits, and corporate settings around the world.
+Further, the Elon in Los Angeles program provides numerous opportunities for students to intern in the entertainment world.
+The university also offers programs in New York and Washington, D.C.

-To conduct an internship, students should first register for our professional readiness seminars.
-Then, students can enroll in COM381 Communications Internship for 1 or 2 credit hours, based on 80 work-hours per credit hour at an off-campus professional site.
-Students complete work with the Internship Director to register for the internship and to document their experiences through a series of guided journals that bridge their academic experience with the internship experience.
-The School verifies that the work experience was satisfactorily completed with the internship site supervisor.
+To conduct an internship for academic credit, students must enroll in COM 3985 Communications Internship for 1 or 2 credit hours, based on 80 work-hours per credit hour in a professional internship experience.
+While the majority of students complete their internship for academic credit during the summer, students can complete an internship in any academic term (winter, spring, summer, or fall).
+Students work with the internship director to register their internship for academic credit and to document their experiences through a series of assignments that bridge their academic experience with the internship experience.

 Every communications school has an internship program, but Elon takes internships to the next level in three ways:

-- We are proactive in seeking good internship opportunities for students by making site visits to New York, Boston, Washington and other cities, and then keeping in contact with our students on the job.
+- We are proactive in seeking engaging internship opportunities for students by building relationships with employers and keeping in contact with our students on the job.